wakamex/auto_dev/README.md

 ### Creating a new Agent

-Once we have a new project, we can build new agents from tenmplates.
+Once we have a new project, we can build new agents from templates (The `--help` command will display the available templates.

-By default, we provide a simple server with ping pong via websockets available at localhost:5555

 ```
 adev create author/cool_agent
 ```

+By default, we provide a simple server with ping pong via websockets available at localhost:5555

 ```bash
 # run the agent and verify the endpoint